jakejack13/jakejack13/README.md

 #### personal projects
 - [gachapy](https://github.com/jakejack13/gachapy): A gacha engine for developing gacha games in Python
 - [JayJay](https://github.com/jakejack13/JayJay-Bot): A Discord bot built with discord<span>.<span>py, the original iteration of the JayJay Project
-- [JayJayTwitch](https://github.com/jakejack13/JayJayTwitch): A Twitch bot built with tmi<span>.</span>js and accompanying app built with Electron that provides graphical alerts to Twitch streams based on activity in chat, an extension of the JayJay Project
+- [JayJayAlerts](https://github.com/jakejack13/JayJayAlerts): A Twitch alerts and animations service, created for and by https://twitch.tv/JakeJack
 #### projects for organizations
 - [TheTake](https://thetake.ai/): Proprietary search algorithm analysis and integration tests for TheTake
 - [DimensionalReduction](https://github.com/jakejack13/DimensionalReduction): Porting and analysis of various dimensional reduction algorithms in MATLAB, developed for Sjulson Lab